gravitational/teleport/e/rfd/0003e-application-access-okta-integration.md

 #### Teleport CLI

-* Okta applications will show up when doing a `tsh apps ls` from the command line, with a type "okta".
+* Okta applications will show up when doing a `tsh apps ls` from the command line, with an origin of `okta`.
+* Okta groups will be using `tctl get oktagroups`.
-* Okta groups will be queryable by doing a new command `tsh okta groups ls`.
+* Okta groups will be using `tctl get oktaapps`.
 * Logging in (`tsh app login <app-name>`) will **not** work for Okta apps.

 #### Access requests